Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And our long-term aim should be reducing that risk entirely.

-While the overarching goal should be a net gain of lowered risk overall.
+The overarching goal should be a net gain of lowered risk overall.

 So, when it comes to COVID, we need the response to last.
 We can’t have inconsistent protection that leaves us vulnerable at random times.